rybakj/page_networks/README.md

 where $ relevant $ and $ irrelevant $ are rankings of evaluation set pages labelled 1 and 0 respectively, and $ \sigma $ is a standard deviation.

+All of the apporaches discussed here involve some randomness, predominantly coming from random walks.
+For this reason, scores given below are averaged over multiple runs (usually 10 or 20) of the same method for the same combination of hyperparameters.

 # Evaluation of proposed changes

 To choose which of the proposed steps has positive impact on rankings we ran the following ranking algorithms.